Bicycle Tires: How to Choose the Best for Your Ride in 2025

 Q: How often should I replace my bicycle tires?

-A: Typically every 2,000–3,000 miles, or when you notice significant wear or cracks.
+A: Replace them every 2,000–3,000 miles or when you notice significant wear.

 Q: Can I use mountain bike tires on a road bike?